Library - About The Library

 If you would like the Library to consider acquiring a book, please send us an email by clicking here (to email firstname.lastname@example.org).
 In the message please provide the title and author of the book, along with your campus ID number and College course the book would be used for.
 The library will not purchase items that are owned and currently checked out.
 We cannot guarantee that all items will be purchased nor can we guarantee how long an item will take to acquire.

 Only currently employed faculty/staff and currently registered students are eligible to borrow materials.
 Your campus I.D. card is your library card.
-You must have it with you when you want to borrow materials.
+You must have it, or a picture ID and your student ID number, with you when you want to borrow materials.

 Loan Periods and Renewals